By Ashwini Kanade on Nov 23, 2016, 4:35:01 AM

-In the first part of the blog series on `Web Accessibility Testing', I gave an overview on the importance of accessibility testing and its importance for differently enabled people.
-In this second part, I will focus on the process of implementing Web Accessibility
+In the first part of the blog series on `Web Accessibility Testing', I gave an overview of the importance of accessibility testing and its importance for differently enabled people.
+In this second part, I will focus on the process of implementing Web Accessibility.

 To begin with, it is important to understand the inherent meaning of the word `accessibility' in the context of web applications, its legal obligations and the actual process of implementation.